coyote-team/coyote/CONTRIBUTING.md

 ```
 git pull --rebase
-# or default rebase instead of merge
+# or default your pull to use rebase instead of merge
 git config branch.autosetuprebase always # Force all new branches to automatically use rebase
 git config branch.*branch-name*.rebase true # Force existing branches to use rebase.
 ```